The Ultimate Moving Guide to New Jersey

 Despite a challenging job market with an unemployment rate tracking higher than the national average, career opportunities abound.
 New Jersey leads in private-sector industries like pharmaceuticals, finance, and technology.
 Regarding life sciences, the state has one of the highest concentrations of scientists and engineers, ranking fifth nationally.
 Paired with that is a high concentration of companies working in pharmaceuticals.

-Outside the sciences, New Jersey’s economy has a high concentration of work in the finance and IT sectors.
+Outside the sciences, New Jersey’s employment opportunities show a high concentration of work in the finance and IT sectors.
 These careers are more prevalent closer to New York City.

 A Competitive Housing Market

-Here are the January 2024 figures to give you a snapshot of what to expect when moving to New Jersey.
+Here are the January 2024 figures to give you a snapshot of what median prices you could expect when moving to New Jersey.

 Top New Jersey Attractions